joshbegley/nyt-latest/README.md

 **At Cal, a Single Positive May Wipe Out Two Football Games**\
 `On Saturday, the Pac-12 will become the last major college conference to start its football season.
-But Cal’s Golden Bears, despite following strict protocols, won’t be on the field.`\
+But Cal’s Golden Bears, despite following strict protocols, won’t be on the field, and they might have to miss next week’s game, too.`\
 https://nytimes.com/2020/11/06/sports/ncaafootball/cal-football-pac-12.html?searchResultPosition=1

 **Rachel Maddow Goes Into Coronavirus Quarantine**\